Wren6991/NorForkConditionally/Readme.markdown

 - A logisim file containing a possible implementation of an NFC machine
 - Implementation notes for this physical machine

-Thanks go to Jack for his excellent documentation.
+Thanks go to Jack for the excellent documentation on his site.

 Instruction Set Description
 ---------------------------